Construction Defect Lawyer in Charleston, SC

 In South Carolina, to prove a claim of negligence against a builder, you will need to establish the following elements:

-Construction Defect Disputes in Charleston, SC We Handle
+We Handle Construction Defect Disputes in Charleston, SC

 - Apartment-to-Condo Conversions: Faulty workmanship and defective construction are common.
 Every homeowner and every unit in the entire development may be affected.
 In addition to defective construction, developer-related issues may include inadequate reserves at turnover, negligent misrepresentation, and fraud.